EkremN/intro-to-js/lessons/project-html-css.md

 path: "/project-html-css"
 ---

+This is what I have added to this.

 We're going to work on a project together to work on your HTML and CSS skills and so you can see how these puzzle pieces fit together.
 We are going to make a news site together, similar to The New York Times.
 Your project will look like this:

 ![Similated news site, see example project for HTML and CSS version](./images/html-css-project.png)